 - App Reviews

-Not recommended under 8, PG to 13 (Scary scenes)
+Not suitable under 8; parental guidance to 13 (scary scenes)

 This topic contains:

 |Children under 8||Not recommended due to scary scenes|